Tutorial on amortized optimization: Introduction

-where the \emph{non-convex} objective $f: \gY\times \gX\rightarrow \R$ takes a \emph{context} or \emph{parameterization} $x\in\gX$ which can be continuous or discrete, and the \emph{continuous, unconstrained domain} of the problem is $y\in\gY=\R^n$.
-A \emph{solution} $y^\star(x)\in\gY$, which we will often assume to be unique, is implicitly defined via the optimization procedure and captures the similarities between problems with different contexts.
-Parametric optimization problems of this form have been studied for decades \citep{bank1982non,fiacco1990sensitivity,shapiro2003sensitivity,klatte2006nonsmooth,bonnans2013perturbation,still2018lectures,fiacco2020mathematical} with a large focus on sensitivity analysis.
-This general formulation captures many tasks arising in physics, engineering, mathematics, control, and machine learning.
-For example, when controlling a continuous robotic system, $\gX$ is the space of \emph{observations} or \emph{states}, the domain $\gY\defeq \gU$ is the \emph{control space}, and $f(u; x)\defeq -Q(u, x)$ is the \emph{control cost} or the negated \emph{Q-value} of the state-action tuple $(x,u)$.
+Parametric optimization problems such as \cref{eq:opt} have been studied for decades \citep{bank1982non,fiacco1990sensitivity,shapiro2003sensitivity,klatte2006nonsmooth,bonnans2013perturbation,still2018lectures,fiacco2020mathematical} with a focus on sensitivity analysis.
+The general formulation in \cref{eq:opt} captures many tasks arising in physics, engineering, mathematics, control, inverse modeling, and machine learning.
+For example, when controlling a continuous robotic system, $\gX$ is the space of \emph{observations} or \emph{states}, \eg, angular positions and velocities describing the configuration of the system, the domain $\gY\defeq \gU$ is the \emph{control space}, \eg, torques to apply to each actuated joint, and $f(u; x)\defeq -Q(u, x)$ is the \emph{control cost} or the negated \emph{Q-value} of the state-action tuple $(x,u)$, \eg, to reach a goal location or to maximize the velocity.
 For every encountered state $x$, the system is controlled by solving an optimization problem in the form of \cref{eq:opt}.
+While $\gY=\R^n$ is over a deterministic real-valued space in \cref{eq:opt}, the formulation can also capture stochastic optimization problems as discussed in \cref{sec:extensions:sto}.
+For example, \Cref{sec:apps:avi} optimizes over the (real-valued) parameters of a variational distribution and \cref{sec:apps:ctrl} optimizes over the (real-valued) parameters of a stochastic policy for control and reinforcement learning.

-Optimization problems such as \cref{eq:opt} quickly become a computational bottleneck in systems. \Cref{eq:opt} often does not have a closed-form analytic solution and is instead solved with approximate numerical methods which iteratively search for the solution.
+Optimization problems such as \cref{eq:opt} quickly become a computational bottleneck in systems they are a part of.
+These problems often do not have a closed-form analytic solution and are instead solved with approximate numerical methods which iteratively search for the solution.
 This computational problem has led to many specialized solvers that leverage domain-specific insights to deliver fast solves.
-Specialized algorithms are especially prevalent in convex optimization methods for linear programming, quadratic programming, cone programming, and control and use theoretical insights of the problem structure to bring empirical gains of computational improvements and improved convergence.
+Specialized algorithms are especially prevalent in convex optimization methods for linear programming, quadratic programming, cone programming, and control and use theoretical insights of the problem structure to bring empirical gains of computational improvements and improved convergence \citep{boyd2004convex,nocedal2006numerical,bertsekas2015convex,bubeck2015convex,nesterov2018lectures}.